thomasballinger/posts/2014-09-30-prompt-toolkit.markdown

 ---
-layout: post
-title:  "Python Prompt Toolkit impressions"
-date:   2014-09-30 22:00:00
+aliases:
-alias:  /2014/09/30/prompt-toolkit.html
+    - /2014/09/30/prompt-toolkit.html
+    - /2014/09/30/prompt-toolkit
+date: 2014-09-30T22:00:00Z
 tags: terminal
+title: Python Prompt Toolkit impressions
+url: /prompt-toolkit/
 ---

 Last night I discovered Jonathan Slenders' [Python Terminal Toolkit](https://github.com/jonathanslenders/python-prompt-toolkit): a fancy interface to the Python interpreter very much like [bpython-curtsies](http://ballingt.com/2013/12/21/bpython-curtsies.html), the project I've been working on on and off for a year.
 I was simultaneously very excited to see this work and a little depressed - on first glance many aspects of the project seem better than bpython, and appears to include a terminal wrapper at least as nice as my [curtsies](https://github.com/thomasballinger/curtsies)